decryptable/ig-downloader/README.md

 ## 🚀 Usage

-See in [examples](/ig-downloader/functions/index.InstagramDownloader.html) for more detailed usage.
+See in [example section](https://decryptable.github.io/ig-downloader/functions/index.InstagramDownloader.html#example) for more detailed usage.

 ---